Specifications for Australian visa photo size

 - Two similar, good quality color prints made by dye sublimation, less than six months old, not from an inkjet printer

-- Clear, concentrated picture with no ‘red eye’ or marks
+- A clear, concentrated picture with no ‘red eye’ or marks

 - Pure white or light grey backdrop contrast to your face